How to Track Keywords Efficiently for WordPress

 • Queries

-Tracking the keywords people use to find your WP site is of vital importance.
+Tracking the keywords people use to find your WP site is vital.
 Nowadays, SEO is a mandatory marketing strategy, mainly because the market is oversaturated and highly competitive.
-Without a reliable SEO strategy to help you make your way to the top, surviving in such a dynamic environment becomes increasingly difficult, especially for new websites.
+Surviving in such a dynamic environment becomes increasingly complex without a reliable SEO strategy to help you reach the top, especially for new websites.

 Author Bio:

-Jolene Rutherford is a marketing specialist – turned blogger, currently writing for technivorz.com.
+Jolene Rutherford is a marketing specialist and turned blogger who is currently writing for technivorz.com.
 Interested in digital marketing and new technology trends.
-Love sharing content that can help and mean to people.
+I love sharing content that can help and mean to people.

 Leave a Reply